 - After spending 90 days in the Schengen Zone, stay in a country outside the Zone for the remaining 90 days of the 180-day period.
 You can then return to a Schengen-Zone country for a further 90 days.

 There are several nearby countries to choose from that are outside the Schengen Zone.
-In these countries you can pleasantly wait out the rest of your 180-day period.
-First, of course, are the four EU countries that haven’t yet joined the Zone: Bulgaria, Croatia, Cyprus, and Romania.
+In these countries, you can pleasantly wait out the rest of your 180-day period.
+First, of course, are the three EU countries that haven’t yet joined the Zone: Bulgaria, Cyprus, and Romania.
 There is Albania, which is not yet a member of the EU.
-And there are Ireland and the UK, which are members of the EU (for now, at least, in the case of the UK) but are not part of the Schengen Zone.
+And there is Ireland, which is a member of the EU but is not part of the Schengen Zone.